Multiple DUI Defense In Oakland County

 - OWPD – This stands for “Operating With the Presence of Drugs,” and means your driving ability is impaired by the use of a Schedule 1 narcotic.

 - UBAL – This means “Unlawful Bodily Alcohol Content” and is a designation used to indicate your BAC is over the legal limit.

-Because these are all considered impaired driving offenses, the penalties will increase even if you’ve been arrested multiple times for different crimes.
-For example, if you have a prior DUI conviction and get charged with OWVI, you’re still facing much more strict penalties than you would if you were a first-time offender.
+Because these are all considered impaired driving offenses, the penalties will increase even if you have been arrested multiple times for different crimes.
+For example, if you have a prior DUI conviction and get charged with OWVI, then you are still facing much more strict penalties than you would if you were a first-time offender.

 Penalties for Multiple DUI Offenses

 Even a first-time DUI conviction carries the possibility of harsh penalties.
-However, it’s much easier to complete your punishment and move on with your life.
-When you’re facing a second or third charge, things become very complicated.
-In fact, after a third DUI charge, there’s a bigger risk of prison time.
-It’s my goal to fight as hard as I can to ensure this doesn’t happen.
+However, it is much easier to complete your punishment and move on with your life.
+When you are facing a second or third charge, things become very complicated.
+In fact, after a third DUI charge, there is a bigger risk of prison time.
+It is my goal to fight as hard as I can to ensure this does not happen.
 I can also negotiate for lighter fines and work to ensure you can resume your normal life in the face of the following penalties: